medic/cht-docs/content/en/apps/guides/hosting/ec2-setup-guide.md

 ---
-title: "EC2 Setup"
+title: "EC2 Hosting"
-linkTitle: "EC2 Setup"
+linkTitle: "EC2 Hosting"
 weight:
 description: >
   Notes on how to set up EC2